anataliocs/Getting-Started-With-Infura/README.md

 ### 1 - Fund your wallet

-In your MetaMask wallet, switch to the `Rinkeby Test Network` (you may have to click "show/hide test networks" and toggle the setting to see the Rinkeby network)
+In your MetaMask wallet, switch to the `Goerli Test Network` (you may have to click "show/hide test networks" and toggle the setting to see the Goerli network)

-Go to https://faucets.chain.link/rinkeby, connect your wallet, and then request the test ETH be sent to your account
+Go to https://faucet.paradigm.xyz/, connect your wallet, and then request the test ETH

-Note that if you previously sent test ETH to your wallet on the Ropsten network, it will not be available to you on the Rinkeby network.

 ### 2 - Deploy a Smart Contract